UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 San Diego State Stats and Trends

-- San Diego State has played 13 games, with six wins against the spread.
+- In San Diego State's 13 games this season, it has six wins against the spread.

-- The Aztecs have been underdogs by 2.5 points or more four times this year and are 3-1 ATS in those games.
+- The Aztecs are 3-1 ATS when underdogs by 2.5 points or more this season.

-- San Diego State's games this year have hit the over on six of 13 set point totals (46.2%).
+- San Diego State's games this season have gone over the total in six out of 13 opportunities (46.2%).

 - San Diego State is 5-2 against the spread and 7-0 overall when the team notches more than 23.6 points.

-- When San Diego State picks up over 363.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- When San Diego State churns out more than 363.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- This season the Aztecs have 14 turnovers, 12 fewer than the Roadrunners have takeaways (26).
+- The Aztecs have 14 giveaways this season, while the Roadrunners have 26 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.